kixlab/ClaimVis/Classifiers/README.md

-This folder contains claim detection classifiers
+This folder contains claim detection classifiers.
+Most of these are failed products.